UX Portfolio

 Journey Maps

-The experience map pictured right showcases Maria’s job search journey in and outside of her first encounter with HCA’s Branding and services.
-We wanted to capture the beginning emotional rollercoaster of job searching well before she would be interviewing or deciding on a job offer.
+The experience map pictured showcases Maria’s job search journey in and outside of her first encounter with HCA’s Branding and services.
+We captured the beginning emotional rollercoaster of job searching well before she would be interviewing or deciding on a job offer.

 While we identified the highlighted steps a user may take in a wide-sweeping experience map, I also detailed the emotions, thoughts, and observations in empathy maps for each of the phases in the experience (below).
-This helped capture the current qualitative state of the site, where unsatisfactory moments occur, and why.
+This helped communicate to our stakeholders the current qualitative state of the site, where unsatisfactory moments occur, and why.

 Storyboarding

-Journey Maps were then married to a Current State Story Board.
-This Current State Story Board helped us identify the areas of poor engagement, information, and the unfortunate amount of clicks it took to complete a task.
+The Current State Story Board helped us identify the areas of poor engagement, information, and the unfortunate amount of clicks it took to complete a task.
 We started using screenshots of the current UI to showcase what the user was interacting with during each step along the journey.
-Instantly, we identified the number of clicks, actions, points of confusion, and overall flow.

 I then partnered with UX Designer, Kristin Fowler, to create an Illustrated Storyboard to capture the high-level process users were encountering in the same interaction points.
-Seeing a summary illustrated allowed us to unite as a team and not get “too in the weeds.”
 We could easily see points of interaction that could be streamlined as low-hanging fruit.
 The hand-drawn current state helped stakeholders capture the big picture pitfalls of the site as it existed current in multiple critical tasks.

-Using the hand-drawn illustrations, we constructed the ideal journeys of different tasks.
+Using the same hand-drawn illustration style, we constructed the ideal journeys of different tasks.
 To bookend discovery and fade into ideation, the Ideal State Story Boards helped support our heuristic suggestions and changes in site mapping later.

 Competitor Analysis